White Paper : Current Activity in 5G

 Professor Rappaport directs two projects based at NYU-Poly: NYU Wireless and WICAT.

 Researchers at NYU-Poly have assembled a consortium of government and business support to advance beyond today’s fourth generation (4G) wireless technologies toward 5G cellular networks.
 The National Science Foundation (NSF) has awarded the team an Accelerating Innovation Research (AIR) grant of $800,000, matched by $1.2 million from corporate backers and the Empire State Development Division of Science, Technology & Innovation (NYSTAR), which supports the project through its longstanding partnership with NYU-Poly’s Center for Advanced Technology in Telecommunications (CATT).
+They are also seeking multi-year funding commitments from their industry sponsors to support around 100 students involved in the research.

 The 5G project will develop smarter and far less expensive wireless infrastructure by means of smaller, lighter antennas with directional beamforming to bounce signals off buildings using the uncrowded millimeter-wave spectrum.
 It will also help develop smaller, smarter cells with devices that cooperate rather than compete for spectrum.